Abdarrahmane-NEINE/python_topics/python_quiz/functional_programming_python_quiz.md

 ---

 ### 9. Code Completion:
-Fill in the blank to sort the list `words` by the length of each word, from shortest to longest.
+Fill in the blank to sort the list words by the last character of each word, in alphabetical order.
 ```python
 words = ["apple", "banana", "cherry", "date"]
 sorted_words = sorted(words, key=__________)